Build an Ultralight Backpacking Setup for Less Than $650

 What About a Stove?

 If you’re trying to go as light as possible, you’re better off ditching the stove and cold-soaking your meals.
 Bring an empty peanut butter jar with a screw-on lid, add your meal with water, and let it rehydrate while you hike.
 Can’t stand the thought of missing a hot meal?
-A direct-from-manufacturer canister stove from Amazon will run you less than $15 and weighs 3.9 ounces—comparable to brand-name options, though it’s missing nice touches like a regulator and wide pot supports.
+A direct-from-manufacturer canister stove from Amazon will run you about $11 and weighs 3.9 ounces—comparable to brand-name options, though it’s missing nice touches like a regulator and wide pot supports.

 Originally published 2021; last updated April 2023 for pricing, specs, and availability